subsquid/docs/docs/subsquid-network/participate/worker.md

    ```bash
    ./setup_worker.sh <DATA_DIR_PATH> <KEY_PATH>
    ```
-   The script will prompt you for your public IP address and the UDP port you would like to use for P2P communication.
-Here's what it does:
+   The script will prompt you for an UDP port to use for P2P communication and give you an option to set your public IP address in worker config statically. *Most users should not set the IP address here* since setups with automatic IP discovery are more robust.

+   Here's what the script does:
     - creates a directory at `<DATA_DIR_PATH>`
     - generates a key file at `<KEY_PATH>`
     - generates a `.env` file in the current directory and populates it with reasonable defaults